nickdavila/LAE-ML-Classification/README.md

 <!-- ROADMAP -->
 ## Roadmap

+So basically I want to automate the classification process we do by training an AI to do it.
+What I'm going to do is have it basically retrace our steps and automate all of them.
+So when we classify, these are our steps:
+1. Look at spectrum and inspect it
+2. Look at CCD’s
+3. Look at upper left information
+4. Look at images
+5. Etc.

+It seems very ambitious but I have to try.
+So the final goal is to automate all of these, and slowly but surely I have to work through each one.
+Automating each one is probably like its own mini-project.
+So I’ll first start with automating step 1, and let’s say we get a probability based on number 1 alone.
+Then we get a probability based on automating number 2 alone.
+We repeat this until we get a final probability of all of them and we add it up to get a final probability (idk if that's how the statistics works but that's the goal).

 - [ ] Get all the data required to train the machine learning algorithm
 - [ ] Find and compare algorithms to see which performs best
 - [ ] Implement the 'best' and have it output